slhck/SubjectivePlayer/README.md

 - Android device running Android 7.0 (Nougat) or higher (API level 24+)
 - Storage access for video files and playlists
 - Enable "Install from unknown sources" or use ADB to install the APK

-- **Note:** We currently do not provide pre-built APKs – but we are working on it.
-You need to build the app from source.
+Pre-built APKs are available from the [Releases page](https://github.com/slhck/SubjectivePlayer/releases/latest).
+These are unsigned builds that can be installed via `adb install`.

-For building it, you need:
+For building it yourself, you need:

 - Android SDK with:
   - Build Tools 34.0.0 or higher
   - Platform SDK 35 (Android 15) or higher
 - Java Development Kit (JDK) 17 or higher
 - Gradle 8.9 or higher (included via wrapper)